Cantonware: The Original Blue Willow

 A second type of Chinese export ware is called Nanking porcelain.
 Though very similar to Canton ware, Nanking is a better-quality china, usually painted in more detail and sometimes with gilded edges.
 The blue pigment in Canton pieces varies more than Nanking ware, ranging from almost gray-blue to rich cobalt blue.
 Texture from kiln ash sometimes also marks the surface of less-refined Canton ware.
 Canton porcelain is still highly collectible, especially dishes and bowls that have few chips or imperfections, have deep blue colors, and are gracefully painted.

-Of course, beachcombers are looking for something completely different: the smooth, worn edges of a broken shard.
+Of course, beachcombers are looking for something completely different: the smooth, worn edges of a broken pottery fragment.
 Finding a piece of beach pottery with a decoration that is identifiable as Canton ware is a great bucket list item for many beachcombers.

 This article appeared in the Beachcombing Magazine January/February 2022 issue.